Ulcer Index

 timing systems have little value when SD is used to measure risk, but significant

 value when UI is used instead.
-This arises largely because SD fails to
+This arises because SD fails to

 recognize the success of timing systems in avoiding major market downturns.